 Related To Irrfan Khan: Talvar (2015): A Wound Between Right And Wrong

-Irrfan plays Ashwin Kumar, the Joint Director of the fictional CDI (modeled, obviously on the CBI), who’s suspended after his colleague leaks a video to their senior about him torturing a potential witness who could change the course of the case.
-In one scene, Irrfan gets into a fight with his investigating companion, and then he goes out aimlessly on the streets of Delhi, before deciding to pay an unannounced visit to his ex-wife, played by Tabu.
-It is in this scene where he shows how the man who once felt loved and belonging, is now on the edge of giving up, and says, “Mat jaane do mujhe.”
-It is a line carrying the soul of the character, and Irrfan makes it piercingly moving.
+Irrfan plays Ashwin Kumar, the Joint Director of the fictional CDI (modeled, obviously, on the CBI), who’s suspended after his colleague leaks a video to their senior about him torturing a potential witness who could change the course of the case.
+In one scene, Irrfan gets into a fight with his investigating companion.
+Then he goes out aimlessly on the streets of Delhi before deciding to pay an unannounced visit to his ex-wife, played by Tabu.
+It is in this scene where he shows how the man who once felt loved and belonged is now on the edge of giving up and says, “Mat jaane do mujhe.”
+It is a line carrying the character’s soul, and Irrfan makes it piercingly moving.

 9. 7 Khoon Maaf (2011)

 “Ik baar to yun hoga, thoda sa sukoon hoga… na dil mein kasak hogi, na sar mein junoon hoga.”

 In Vishal Bhardwaj’s adaptation of Susanna’s seven husbands, Irrfan played Waseeullah, an intense, brooding poet, and had many such poems to quote.
 Irrfan was a poet and a pervert.
 For the public, he was a gentle Kashmiri poet reciting beautifully penned words.
 In private, he is a brute and an animal who gets sexually excited by beating up his wife, Priyanka Chopra.
 Irrfan’s deep-set eyes and quiet intensity did perfect justice to one of the darkest characters he played on screen.
 He was terrifying and deeply unsettling in a supporting role that left its mark on a sea of multiple characters in the film.

 Irrfan Khan: A Thank You Note, A Final Goodbye